lw8192/Red-Team-Dev/C/Interview_Prep.md

 Function prologue: incrementing the stack pointer to make room on the stack. function epilogue: clean up.
 Return address w/ function's parameters and local variables get stored on the stack for each function for x86.
 Params / local vars - make up a function's stack frame. x64: return address and local variables get stored, params are passed in registers.
 Big endian - was Sparc and PowerPC.
 Little endian - most widely used format by x86 and AMD64, low order byte of the number is stored in memory at the lowest addr, high order byte at the highest addr.
+Windows x86: EAX, ECX, EDX are volatile.
+Might change during the execution of an API function.
+Other registers - nonvolatile, caller must preserve.
 ### x64 Calling Conventions
 - Arguments are passed using registers instead of the stack.
 Windows - RCX, RDX, R8, R9 etc from left to right, shadow store space is allocated on the call stack for callees to save those registers to restore after fctn call.
 Linux - RDI, RSI, RDX, RCX
 - Caller cleans the stack (like cdecl).